11. Right to Acquire

-Where a landlord wishes to serve a further initial demolition notice, they will need to make a formal application to the Department for Communities and Local Government.
+Where a landlord wishes to serve a further initial demolition notice, they will need to make a formal application to the Ministry of Housing, Communities and Local Government.

 4. Application processing

 4.1.1 For the purposes of this section of the guide, the term landlord will be used instead of the term provider or Registered Provider, and applicants will be referred to as tenants.
 This is to avoid any confusion over which part of the process applies to which party.

-4.1.2 All landlord applications for confirmation of grant and claims for payment of grant must be submitted via the internet using the Agency’s Investment Management System (IMS).
+4.1.2 All landlord applications for confirmation of grant and claims for payment of grant must be submitted using Homes England’s Investment Management System (IMS).

 4.1.3 In the event that a tenant’s application for Right to Acquire does not complete, landlords are advised that the cost of abortive valuation, legal and survey fees may be deducted from the sale proceeds of a subsequent sale which does go ahead, provided this does not result in a negative balance for the Fund.
 If deductions would lead to a negative amount, the balance of abortive costs may be deferred until the next sale that proceeds.

 4.2 Letters and application forms

-4.2.1 The Agency has produced standard forms including for tenants’ applications and landlord notifications to assist processing applications.
+4.2.1 Homes England has produced standard forms including for tenant applications and landlord notifications to assist processing applications.
 Links to these forms can be found in section 7 below.
 These are not statutory forms and landlords may produce their own, but in doing so must satisfy themselves that they meet any legal requirements.